maadfa/url-shortener/README.md

 ## Technologies used:
 1. AWS Lambda:

-What it is:

-A service that runs code in the cloud without needing to set up or manage servers.
+What it is:A service that runs code in the cloud without needing to set up or manage servers.

 What it does here:When someone wants to shorten a long URL, Lambda creates a short version of it.When someone opens the short URL, Lambda finds the original link and redirects to it.